GeorgetownMakerHubOrg/air-quality/README.md

 	* [Pimoroni BME680 Repo](https://github.com/pimoroni/bme680-python) - extensive driver
 	* [SMBus Abstration Repo](https://github.com/gkluoe/micropython-smbus) - use this i2c SMBus layer instead of the i2c.py provided with the Pimoroni BME680 repo

-* Setting up static routes on your router for the monitor will greatly reduce the network connection latency (from 4-6 seconds to 2).
+* Setting up a static dhcp address for the monitor on the router will greatly reduce the network connection latency (from 4-6 seconds to 2) while increasing consistency on runtimes.

 ## AQ sites worth tracking